-In addition to meeting general degree requirements, literature majors must complete a minimum of 10 literature courses, plus an 8-credit senior project, as outlined below.
+In addition to meeting General Education requirements, literature majors must complete a minimum of 10 literature courses, plus an 8-credit senior project, as outlined below.

 - LIT 2450/Colloquium I: Studies in Literature*